Frequently asked questions

 A. No, Gallery staff cannot advise or repair/conserve your work of art.
-Visit the Australian Institute for the Conservation of Cultural Material (AICCM, the professional body for conservation practice in Australia) to access a searchable directory which can be used to find qualified conservators working in commercial practice.
+Visit the Australian Institute for the Conservation of Cultural Material to access a searchable directory which can be used to find qualified conservators in your State working in commercial practice.

 Q. I need information for a school assignment on a Western Australian artist can you help?

 A. No, our Library is not for general public use/access.
 We recommend you source information via your own local library or the Internet.
 The metropolitan university libraries at Curtin and The University of Western Australia have comprehensive art libraries.
 You do not have to be a student of the University to use them for research purposes, only if you want to borrow a book.

 The following art directories are available at the State Library of Western Australian (Alexander Library):

 - The Dictionary of Art - Ed.
 Jane Turner, 1996: 34 volumes

 - The Oxford Dictionary of Art - Ed.
 Ian Chilvers & Harold Osborne, 1997.